Cheap Flights, Hotels, Tours, Cruises and Holidays

 Only I forgot it was in my carry-on.

-I got my flask back, but the heathen poured it all out, leaving only the scent of Bundy on the inside.
+I got my flask back, but the officious employee at Heathrow Airport security poured it all out, leaving only the scent of Bundy on the inside.
 What cruelty.

-Too many other travellers have encountered similar situations.
-Whether it's a precious snack you're saving for the flight or a friend's favourite drink, your heart will be more crushed than your checked bag when it's confiscated.
+Too many other travellers on international flights have encountered similar situations.
+Whether it's a precious snack you're saving for the flight, or you feel inflight meal services leave a lot to be desired, or you're simply delivering a friend's favourite drink, your heart will be more crushed than your checked bag if it's confiscated.

 Note: The following may vary depending on your destination, so be sure to check with the country's customs website before packing.